gnick18/GN_Botany563/MainProject/Notes.md

 After trying to run some new stuff in R from the class today I realized whatever the hell I had done before was garbage.
 I also realized I could use bash to do a majority of what I was trying to do...
 This took about two hours but I checked and it's actually making PFAM domains now.
 Thank god.

-Long used the following pipeline to make this work.
+I used the following pipeline to make this work.

 ```sh
 #!/bin/bash